fxd24/fxd24.github.io/content/posts/data_pipeline.md

 - Data shapes differ wildly
 - Storage changes are painful
 - Scheduling/observability are afterthoughts
+TODO This leads to a lot of duplicate code and a lot of time at refactoring.

 This post shows a compact architecture that stays flexible as you add sources or swap storage:
 - A contract-first Pydantic model to standardize data